davidmoten/rxjava-extras-java-8/README.md

 * `IO.serverSocket` - Uses NIO to listen on a server socket and emit the byte array chunks in an Observable stream (identified by a unique connection id)

 ##IO.serverSocket
+Built this functionality to support a somewhat bizarre legacy message delivery system.
+As the server doesn't communicate a response to the client at end of stream message delivery is not guaranteed.

 ###Usage